RS485 Wiring, Communication, and Differences with RS232

 Understanding RS485

-RS-485 wiring can use a two-wire or four-wire system.
-The four-wire setup is mainly for point-to-point communication and is rarely used today.
 Instead, the two-wire method is more common.
-It has a bus topology that supports up to 32 nodes on the same bus.
+It has a bus layout that can support up to 32 nodes on the same bus.

 Characteristics of RS485

-RS485 has a maximum speed of 10 Mbps and is very good at resisting noise.
-The standard maximum distance for RS485 is about 4000 feet, which is about 3000 meters.
-However, in real use, this distance is often limited to around 1200 meters.
-Unlike the RS-232-C interface, which connects only one device, RS485 can connect up to 128 devices.
+However, in real use, this long distance is often limited to around 1200 meters.
+Unlike the RS-232-C interface, which connects just one device, rs-485 standard can connect up to 128 devices.
 This makes it easy to set up a network using just one interface.

 RS485 Communication Principles

 The RS485 signal splits into two lines, positive and negative, often called A and B. These signals are restored at the receiver.
 The positive level between drivers A and B is +2 to +6V, which means logic “1”.
 The negative level is -2 to -6V, which means logic “0”.
-There is also a signal ground, labeled C, and an “enable” terminal.
-This terminal controls whether the driver is connected or disconnected from the transmission line.
-When active, the “enable” terminal puts the driver in a high-impedance state, different from logic “1” and “0”.

 Communication Logic

-The receiving end connects AA and BB using balanced twisted pairs.
+The receiving end connects AA and BB with balanced twisted pairs.
 A level above +200mV between (DT) = (D+) – (D-) means positive logic.
 A level below -200mV means negative logic.
 The receiver usually works within a range of 200mV to 6V.

 For example, sending “1” means the driver gets a high level from the controller.
 This makes terminal A output high and terminal B output low.
 The receiver sees this as high on side A and low on side B. When you subtract these, you get “1.”